What is Mindful Photography?

 Mindfulness meditation can be worked into any activity that helps the brain rest and is easy to practice wherever you are.
 Popular forms include yoga, meditation, and just about anything you do in your daily life – even mindful colouring-in!

 Practising mindfulness through contemplative photography is the perfect way to unwind, look at the world through fresh eyes, and express yourself creatively.

 Mindfulness meditation practice has been scientifically proven to boost health and wellbeing in many areas, including significantly reducing stress & anxiety, and improving brain function as supported by these NHS findings

 Studies show a significant increase in health, happiness and feeling of connection to nature when mindfulness is used – both immediate benefits and longer-term through regular practice.
 Health benefits are said to include improved management of mental health issues (such as anxiety and depression) and in some cases complete recovery.

-Time outdoors in nature has also been scientifically proven to boost many areas of health; including a reduced risk of Type 2 Diabetes and Cardiovascular disease.
-Why not combine mindful photography with time outdoors in nature for a health double whammy!
+Combine mindful photography with time outdoors in nature for a health double whammy!
+Time outdoors in nature has been scientifically proven to boost many areas of health; including a reduced risk of Type 2 Diabetes and Cardiovascular disease.

-I’m writing this at that time of year where seasons change and the beauty of autumn arrives, although the move towards winter isn’t always all that easy, or enjoyable!
+I’m writing this at that time of year where seasons change and the beauty of autumn arrives, but the move towards winter isn’t always all that easy, or enjoyable!
 Short days and long periods between Holidays can lead many to feel a little blue.
-But, it’s important to stay healthy and happy all year around.
-This guide equally applies all year round.

 Pop your phone on silent and take a deep calming breath.
 Look around.
 What catches your eye?
 Colours reflecting off the clouds, interesting shadows, the sway of a tree in the breeze?